littlephony/ml-basics/anomaly-detection/tutorial.md

 # Anomaly detection algorithm

-This file contains the description of the anomaly detection algorithm.

 The basic outline of the algorithm:

 1. Fit Gaussian (normal) distribution to an unlabled training set